-It has a washable fine mesh pre-filter which stops the largest particles from entering the air purifier.
+It has a washable fine mesh pre-filter that stops the largest particles from entering the air purifier.
 The washable carbon filter reduces VOCs and household odors commonly associated with cooking, pets, and smoke.
 The use of an activated carbon filter helps to prolong the life of the True HEPA filter, which is what reduces the smallest of particles, down to .3 microns in size.

-This air purifier has a feature none of the others on our list do: It has a real time air quality indicator with an LED light that changes color based on the air quality.
+This air purifier has a feature none of the others on our list do: It has a real-time air quality indicator with an LED light that changes color based on the air quality.
 From Blue (good) to orange (fair) to red (poor) you will be able to know, minute by minute, the quality of the air you are breathing in.

-Using dual sensors and an auto mode, the Winix 5500-2 is able to adjust the fan speeds in real time to give you the cleanest air while maximizing its energy-efficiency.
+Using dual sensors and an auto mode, the Winix 5500-2 is able to adjust the fan speeds in real-time to give you the cleanest air while maximizing its energy efficiency.